 Disclaimer: The material in this fact sheet is intended as a general guide only.
-You should not act of the basis of this information in this fact sheet without first getting legal advice about your own particular situation.
-The information is based on the laws in Victoria as at August 2012.
+You should not act on the basis of this information in this fact sheet without first getting legal advice about your own particular situation.
+The information is based on the laws in Victoria as at November 2017.

 How old do I have to be to leave school?

 In Victoria you must complete year 10.
 If you are 17 or over when you finish year 10 you can leave school but if you are under 17 you can only leave school after year 10 if you are either:

 - in school, or registered for home schooling

 - in approved education or training (e.g. TAFE, traineeship, apprenticeship)

 - in a combination of the above or for a minimum of 25 hours per week.

 You can also complete a year 10 equivalent at a non-school education or training provider.
 This includes the completion of a nationally recognised Vocational Education and Training (VET) course at Certificate I level or above.

 Can I be excused from going to school?